 When I went to university, I left behind my dreams of being an author and illustrator, discouraged by those who told me I'd starve, but also because I felt a calling to protect the wild spaces and beings I had come to cherish and love.

-And so, I graduated with a degree in environmental policy and I ended up working for conservation areas and not-for-profits.
+And so, I graduated with a degree in environmental studies and I ended up working for conservation areas and not-for-profits.
 I took adults and children on guided hikes and taught fire starting and snowshoeing.
 Later, I would work with animals doing live performances to help inspire and educate the public, but working with animals in captivity is difficult.
 When you do not own them, you do not make the decisions involving their care, and unable to support the neglect, and sometimes abuse, I witnessed in the animal field, I left.

 In university, I volunteered as a wildlife rehabilitator and the facility I worked for, combined with my own standard of care for animals, formed the healthy and strong care ethics I have for animals today, and they prevent me from accepting anything less.
 Animals are thinking, feeling, individuals, and to treat them as anything less is unacceptable.
 Leaving the animal field was devastating and left me in what I could only describe as a life-paralysis.

 I stumbled in the dark for a long time, wondering where my place was in the world.